trustfractal/disperse-fork/README.md

 1. replace CSV stub under `csv` with actual CSV contents
 1. execute

+**Notes**
+* Contracts deployed to Acala [must be published](https://evmdocs.acala.network/tooling/development-account/publishing-a-smart-contract) before anyone other than their deployer is able to interact
-**Note:** CSVs with over 500 lines might not fit in a block: split them up.
+* CSVs with over 500 lines might not fit in a block: split them up

 ```javascript
 const fclTokenContract = {